decipher-cs/-React-Task-Tracker/README.md

   - [ ] Pagination should auto-switch to the previous page when last item on the current page is deleted.
 - [x] Setup corn on the backend.
 - [ ] Add function to sycn everything with server with a manual button press or with a snackbar prompt asking to do so on data inconsistency.
-- [ ] MySQL database is the same for every user.
+- [x] MySQL database is the same for every user.
+Implement different todo items for different useres.

 ### Improvements I could have made